Are you or a loved one in an abusive relationship? Let our Domestic Violence Attorneys help today

 Coercing or physically forcing a current or former partner to engage in intimate physical contact or sex.

-If you or someone you know is the victim abuse, it’s worth look into getting help.
+If you or someone you know is the victim abuse, it’s a worth look into getting help.
 A restraining order can provide legal protection against further instances of assault, sexual abuse, stalking, harassment, terroristic threats or other forms of domestic violence.

 Relationship Criteria and Domestic Violence Laws in New Jersey